 The QCT investigates some complaints against teachers.
 Information on complaints the QCT can deal with, and the process for investigating and managing complaints, relevant fact sheets and forms.

-Information on compliance and disciplinary investigations.
+Information on compliance and practice and conduct investigations.

 If you are unhappy with a QCT decision you may apply for it to be reviewed.
 You may also appeal a QCAT decision.